Where to watch and stream 2020/21 BBL finals live in Australia

-Your only free-to-air option when it comes to watching the BBL is Channel 7.
-Out of the 56 regular season BBL matches, Channel 7 only has the rights to broadcast 40 matches.
-So while it may be okay for the casual fan, true BBL supporters are best suited to one of the below options.
-That way you can see every single ball and boundary live and ad-free.
+Your only free-to-air option when it comes to watching the BBL is Channel 7, which has limited coverage.
+Out of the 56 regular season BBL matches, Channel 7 has the rights to broadcast 40 of them.
+It also has access to the finals.

 Stream BBL on Kayo Sports

-Launching in late 2018, Kayo Sports has taken the live sports streaming experience in Australia to the next level.
-Firstly, it works a treat across a host of platforms and is compatible with iOS, Android, Apple TV, Telstra TV, Samsung TV (2018 or later) and Android TV in browsers as well as Chromecast or AirPlay.
-Oh and we should mention you've got over 50 sports to pick from.
+Kayo is compatible with iOS, Android, Apple TV, Telstra TV, Samsung TV (2017 or later) and Android TV in browsers as well as Chromecast or AirPlay.
+It also has a whopping 50 sports to pick from.

-If you want a more traditional pay TV experience, Foxtel and its iQ4 set-top box is where you will find the BBL.
-Its big selling point over Kayo is the ability to watch sport broadcast in 4K quality, assuming you have a compatible TV.
+For a more traditional pay TV experience, Foxtel and its iQ4 set-top box also has the BBL.
+You can watch sport broadcast in 4K quality, assuming you have a compatible TV.
 You also get access to tons of non-sporting content and the ability to record to the iQ box.
-It's also easy to watch it on your home TV, without needing to use a third-party app or Chromecast.

-However, it all costs money.
-To get the BBL on the HD sports channels $25/month, you first need to subscribe to the Foxtel Plus pack ($49/month), a total of $74/month.
+To get the BBL on the HD sports channels ($25/month), you first need to subscribe to the Foxtel Plus pack ($49/month), a total of $74/month.
 You may also face installation costs, although Foxtel IQ deals are also regularly available.